DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 other videos, users or narratives, indicates that the videoblog is only meant to be viewed in gaps in the viewers’ daily schedule.
-Where Newman sees Web video as an ‘in-between’, I argue that actually the videoblogging community was always very much an invested network.
+Where Newman sees Web video as an ‘in-between’, I argue that actually the videoblogging community was always very much *an invested network*.
 The participants actively sought out other videoblogs to watch, creating meaning for its members through the very shared context in which it existed, the collective experiences of making and watching videoblogs